Marionberry (Blackberry) Mojito Ice Pops

 I’ve been slightly ice pop fixated since making the Bi Rite Creamery Blood Orange pops, and since I have been wanting to come up with an adult popsicle, (with alcohol, gutter minded people!) it didn’t take long to figure out what I wanted to make with the marionberries.
 Especially with the mint going to town in the garden.
 Marionberry Mojito Ice Pops.

 I figured I would make a batch or two with the berries, then move on to something else.
 Maybe a marionberry crumb or crisp, but after the first test batch I knew this whole bag was spoken for.
-The ice pops were really, really, really good.
+The Blackberry Mojito Ice Pops were really, really, really good.

 The last two weeks we’ve shared them at our food photography workshops, leaving everyone happily purple tongued.
 And everyone managed to eat them without staining their white shirts.